Azure/Azure-Sentinel/Workbooks/README.md

 # How to update an existing workbook

-Just change the version of the relevand workbook in the [WorkbooksMetadata.json](https://github.com/Azure/Azure-Sentinel/blob/master/Workbooks/WorkbooksMetadata.json) file and change the relevant JSON of the workbook you would like to update.
+Just change the version of the relevant workbook in the [WorkbooksMetadata.json](https://github.com/Azure/Azure-Sentinel/blob/master/Workbooks/WorkbooksMetadata.json) file and change the relevant JSON of the workbook you would like to update.
 If needed, also update the preview images or the data types.